Wednesday, September 17, 2014

 5. When you inhale recite the word ‘Allah’ in your heart.

-6. Visualize the word ‘Allah’, descending on you in the form of light and penetrating into your soul, going straight into your heart (Qalb).
+of light and penetrating into your soul, going straight into your heart (Qalb).

 7. When you exhale, recite the word ‘Hoo’ in your heart.